tethyss/point-cloud-mrophing/README.md

 Please cite the original SMMT paper when using this implementation in approved
 work:

-> Avalos, S. and Ortiz, J. M. *Spatial Multivariate Morphing Transformation*.
+> Avalos, S. and Ortiz, J.M., 2023.
+Spatial multivariate morphing transformation.
+Mathematical Geosciences, 55(6), pp.735-771.

-The original authors' source code is included locally as a reference for scientific comparison.
+or

+> Li, T. and Ortiz, J.M., 2022.
+Spatial multivariate morphing transformation on geochemical data augmentation1.
+Predictive Geometallurgy and Geostatistics Lab, p.119.

 GSLIB is an external dependency and is not distributed by this project.

 ## License